lukkeutgens/Homelab/Research/hardware.md

 | System 76     | Meerkat (Meer10)         | Intel Ultra 7 255H        | 22      | 64GB   | 1TB     | 65W   | **€1312** | US         | New         |
 | ASUS          | NUC 14 PRO Core Ultra 7  | Intel Core Ultra 7        | 22      | ???    | ???     | 70W   | **€720**  | Taiwan     | New         |

-## Notes
+## Model Comparison Notes
-- The PCS Azena with AMD Ryzen 7 8845HS has double the RAM as the Slimbook and is €100 cheaper.
-But maybe lesser quality build?
+- The PCS Azena with AMD Ryzen 7 PRO 8845HS offers double the RAM compared to the Slimbook, and is €100 cheaper.
+However, build quality might be lower?
-- Slimbook can come with Proxmox as OS.
-And Proxmox might become the backbone of the setup so that's a plus.
+- The Slimbook One AMD can be pre-installed with Proxmox, which could become the backbone of the setup — a small advantage.
-- Intel offerings go easely above the €1000 mark but have more CPU threads which means more vCPU's for VM's.
+- Intel-based options easily exceed the €1000 mark, but offer more CPU threads, which translates to more vCPUs for virtual machines.

--
+---

-## All Models Considured
+## All Models Considered
-More info about each model that came by.
+This section documents all models that were evaluated during the selection process.

 ### TUXEDO Nano Pro - Gen14 (New)
 Too expensive